hail2u/node-css-mqpacker/README.md

 Packs media queries in `css`.

 The second argument is optional.
-The `options` is same as the second argument of PostCSS's `process()` method.
+The `options` is same as the second argument of PostCSS’s `process()` method.
 This is useful for generating Source Map.

 ```javascript
 var fs = require("fs");